Venice Film Festival 2014: Interview with the cast and producer of Reality

 EB: For me it’s the very long scene where they meet and talk about the project of the movie.
 It’s such a great scene.
 I love that it takes so long and that it’s so funny.
 The rhythm is just perfect.

-JL: I love the Eric Wareheim who is playing my secretary, he comes from nowhere!
-My wife asked me “is he German? is he American?”
-The way he speaks in French is very funny, there’s something very unique about him.
+JL: I love that Eric Wareheim, who is playing my secretary, comes from nowhere!
+My wife asked me, “is he German? is he American?”
+The way he speaks in French is very funny; there’s something very unique about him.
 He’s like one of the little dolls in The Thunderbirds.

 GB: I’d have to go for the dialogue as well.
-I also really like the last part of the movie, the last ten minutes where you have a slow acceleration, it’s like acceleration and deceleration at the same time, it’s very strange the way he deals with the rhythm at this point.
-You can feel the tension is getting bigger but at the same time the scene is very slow.
-There’s lots of new elements coming in so it’s very unusual and disturbing.
+I also really like the last part of the movie, the last ten minutes where you have a slow acceleration; it’s like acceleration and deceleration at the same time – it’s very strange the way he deals with the rhythm at this point.
+You can feel the tension is getting bigger but at the same time, the scene is very slow.
+There are lots of new elements coming in so it’s very unusual and disturbing.